Mohak-Acharya/Sparks-Internship-/README.md

 * Dataset can be found [here](http://bit.ly/w-data) which was provided by TSP GRIP.

 * Predict percentage score of a student if a student studies for 9.25 hrs/day.

+Task 2:
+Prediction using Unsupervised ML

+* Predicting type of folwer using famous iris dataset.

+* Used Kmeans clustering for the same.